Tax preparers must give you a copy of the Consumer Bill of Rights Regarding Tax Preparers

 - Fees and additional charges.
 Tax preparers must have a sign listing their tax preparation services and fees.

 - Whether or not the tax preparer will represent you at a government audit.
-Tax preparers that fail to post a sign stating they will not represent you at an audit must provide you with representation.
+Tax preparers that fail to post a sign stating they will not represent you at an audit must represent you or provide you with representation.

-Note that attorneys, CPAs, and IRS Enrolled Agents do not have to post the signs described above.
+Note that attorneys, CPAs, and Internal Revenue Service (IRS) Enrolled Agents do not have to post the signs described above.

-- A photocopy of your tax return prepared at the time the original is electronically filed or given to you to mail.
+- A copy of your tax return prepared at the time the original is filed or given to you to file.

 - An itemized receipt listing the individual cost of each service and form prepared for you.
-The receipt must list the address and phone number where the tax preparer may be contacted throughout the year.
+The receipt must list the address and phone number where you can contact the tax preparer throughout the year.

-- Your original personal papers returned to you upon request, when the original tax return is given to you for filing (unless the tax preparer is specifically permitted to retain such papers under state law).
+- Your personal papers returned to you upon request, when the original tax return is given to you for filing (unless the tax preparer is specifically permitted to keep such papers under state law).

 - Every tax return prepared on your behalf signed by the tax preparer.